eddmash/powerorm/docs/source/form/form_api.rst

 .............................

-This method allows adding errors to specific fields from within the **Form.clean()** method, or from outside the form altogether; for instance from a view.
+This method allows adding errors to specific fields from within the **Form.clean()** method, or from outside the form altogether; for instance from a controller.

 The **field** argument is the name of the field to which the errors should be added.
 If its value is None the error will be treated as a non-field error as returned by :ref:`Form.nonFieldErrors() <non_field_errors>`.